adzap/ar_mailer/README.txt

 == Installing ar_mailer (forked)

+Before installing you will need to make sure the original gem is uninstalled as they can't coexist:

+  $ sudo gem uninstall ar_mailer

 Install the gem from GitHub gems server:

-First, if you haven't already
+First, if you haven't already:

   $ sudo gem sources -a http://gems.github.com